kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

   ✅ The example of a domain name is `yourdomain.example.com`.

-- Omit punctuation in case of one-line label tooltips (for more information, see [Headings and labels](#headings-and-labels)).
+- Omit punctuation in case of one-line label tooltips.
+For more information, see [Labels](#labels).

 ## Messages